Areyes-Trimarchi/BitCoinVolatility/README.md

 #### Insert data in DB from the previous dataframe (BTCoin_Agg) ####
 BTCoin_Agg.write.mode("overwrite").option("truncate", True).jdbc(url = jdbc_url, table = "[dbo].[BTCoinDailyData]", properties = connection_properties)
 ```
-7. Finally in this last block of code in line 61 when running in a local environment you must stop the Spark Session.
+7. Finally in this last block of code in line 61 when running in a local environment you must stop the Spark Session when running locally.
+<sup>1</sup>
 ```
 #### Close Spark Context ####
 #sc.stop() #*1